tnramalho/rockets/packages/rockets-server/README.md

 - **Integration with NestJS Ecosystem**: Seamlessly integrates with other NestJS modules and services, leveraging the framework's features for enhanced functionality and performance.
+- **Swagger Documentation Generator**: Automatically generate Swagger/OpenAPI documentation from your controllers to make it easy to document and test your API.

 #### Installation